Tarpstone/timeline/README.md

 Image processing – Convert, resize, crop, rotate, adjust colors, apply filters, overlay text and images, and extract EXIF data
 ```

+Also went to Next JS and remembered how unloved their Image component continues to be...

+finally found a good solution with the fix above + adding width to the custom query.
+Then it was polaroid time.

+TODO alt text below images, SEO, sepia color on hover, transition hover color